MuhammadAliArsalan/ArduPilot-related-stuff/Start.md

 Install the ArduCopter.elf inside C:\ardu-sim.
 After that change the name of file to arducopter and change the extension to .exe from .elf

-* After installing .dll files , create another folder inside C:\ardu-sim (or whatever teh folder name is ) and name it as parameters.
+* After installing .dll files , create another folder inside C:\ardu-sim (or whatever the folder name is ) and name it as parameters.

-* Click on this link https://raw.githubusercontent.com/ArduPilot/ardupilot/master/Tools/autotest/default_params/copter.parm , it will show all copter's paramteres. your job is to save this file inside the paramters folder.
+* Click on this link https://raw.githubusercontent.com/ArduPilot/ardupilot/master/Tools/autotest/default_params/copter.parm , it will show all copter's paramteres. your job is to save this file inside the parameters folder.
 Don't forget to rename file as copter.parm (when you first save file, it will be saved as copter.parm.txt)

 ### Screenshot